ocademy-ai/machine-learning/_sources/data-science/working-with-data/data-preparation.md

 ## Self study

 There are many ways to discover and approach preparing your data for analysis and modeling and cleaning the data is an important step that is a "hands on" experience.
-Try these challenges from Kaggle to explore techniques that this lesson didn't cover.
+Try these challenges from Kaggle to explore techniques that this section didn't cover.

 - [Data Cleaning Challenge: Parsing Dates](https://www.kaggle.com/rtatman/data-cleaning-challenge-parsing-dates/)
 - [Data Cleaning Challenge: Scale and Normalize Data](https://www.kaggle.com/rtatman/data-cleaning-challenge-scale-and-normalize-data)